mfoc/TweakFox/README.md

 any future customisations made by the user will be saved and not overwritten.

 tweakfoxprefs.js contains the user specified preferences.
-You may modify these preferences or enter new ones according to your needs.
+You may modify these preferences or add new ones according to your needs.

 TweakFox adds six new custom preferences:  They are: